ionixjunior/Xalendar/README.md

 ## Getting Started

-Install Xalander using NuGet with the following command line to your shared library project.
+Install Xalendar using NuGet with the following command line to your shared library project.

 ```console
 > dotnet add package Xalender